muratk3n/thirdwave/en/tweets/2019/week33.md

 ---

-The economics Nobel prize is called Riksbank prize in economic sciences in honour of Alfred Nobel.
+Aahh Riksbank..
+Some bad smells coming outa there..
+BTW the economics Nobel prize is called Riksbank prize in economic sciences in honour of Alfred Nobel.
 It was abbreviated to Nobel Prize later.
 Alfred Nobel was a chemist, engineer, inventor, who liked blowing shit up (he invented the dynamite).
 There is no way he would have authorized giving money to economics which wasn't even considered a proper science then.
 Some would argue of course, it still isn't one now.

 "@adam_tooze

 How Sweden’s Riksbank pionneered negative rates and why its governor now needs bodyguards."

 [Link](https://twitter.com/adam_tooze/status/1161593537672241157)